-Before being supplied to the transformer, the input sequence is added with positional encoding.
-For caption embeddings, the positional encoding mirrors that utilized in language models.
-To distinguish different examples and different types of tokens (whether condition, QoI, or query), we also introduce learnable positional encoding for the function embeddings.
-Notably, to ensure the model remains invariant to the order of key-value pairs within a function, every token of the same type within an example shares the same positional encoding.
-As an example, for five distinct condition-QoI examples, there would be a total of 15 learnable vectors designated for positional encoding: five each for condition tokens, QoI tokens, and query tokens.
+Before being supplied to the transformer, the sequence is added with positional encodings.
+For the caption part, we apply positional encodings as in the GPT-2 model.
+We also add learnable positional encodings for the function part.
+Notably, we not only need to distinguish different examples and different types of tokens (whether condition, QoI, or query), but also ensure that the model remains invariant to the order of tokens within a function.
+Therefore, all the tokens within the same condition/QoI/query share the same positional encoding.
+For example, with five condition-QoI pairs (I = 5 in Eq.
+(1) and Eq.
+(2)), there would be a total of 15 learnable positional encoding vectors designated for functions: five each for condition tokens, QoI tokens, and query tokens.